 You turned on monetization, and because the video meets our advertiser-friendly content guidelines, it’s eligible for most ads.
 Keep in mind that you may not get all the ad revenue for this video.
 Sometimes, your revenue may be temporarily held because of a copyright dispute.

 What the green icon means for you.

 - If the status description says “on”: You’re earning full revenue on this video.

 - If the status description says “Copyright claim”: Revenue may be temporarily held because there's a copyright claim on it.
 Revenue will eventually go to the appropriate owner once the claim or dispute has been resolved.
 Learn more about monetization during Content ID disputes.

 - If the status description says “Exceptions”: This video is only eligible for non-personalized ads because its audience is set as made for kids.

-You turned monetization on for this video, but because it doesn’t completely meet all our advertiser-friendly content guidelines, brands may choose to opt out on content.
-This generally means you may earn less revenue on this content (because fewer ads are likely to appear) compared to content that’s suitable for all advertisers.
+You turned on monetization for this video, but because it doesn’t meet all our advertiser-friendly content guidelines, brands may choose to opt out on content.
+This generally means you may earn less revenue on this content (because fewer ads are likely to appear) compared to content that’s suitable for advertisers.